WE ARE THE PARROTS!

 More or less?
 Number bonds.
 Counting on from 10.
 Hexagon, square, or circle?
 Big or small?
 NUMBERBLOCKS are a really useful resource to help the children with their maths.
 We work really hard - take a look at the different things we have done so far...

-Knowing syllables is an important part of learning as it aids reading; teaching us how to break a word up into recognisable sounds.
+Knowing syllables is an important part of learning as it aids reading and teaches us how to break a word up into recognisable sounds.

 We have been familiarising ourselves with the syllables in our names, and other words, by clapping and jumping as we break the words down.